 and nothing therefore remained to be done, but to think well of them both, to defend the conduct of each, and throw into the account of accident or mistake, whatever could not be otherwise explained.

-She is really so sweet and can perceive no fault in anyone.
+Jane is really so sweet and can perceive no fault in anyone.
+This in itself is as flaw if you think about it.
+Why do you think?

 No man of common humanity, no man who had any value for his character, could be capable of it.
 Can his most intimate friends be so excessively deceived in him? oh! no.”